 When calculating total cost of ownership, there are internal and external resources to consider: platform costs; hidden costs, such as taxes and shipping; and impacts to other business processes/systems that will require updating to accommodate the ecommerce experience.
 A lack of commitment to a solid budget and plan can contribute to a failed project, either by way of spending too much for a non-defined solution or by not having the allocated capital to align to expectations.

-It’s helpful to know what is essential and what isn’t with your budget.
+It’s helpful to know what is essential and what isn’t within your budget.
 Build out your intended list of feature sets to establish a budget range.

 Once the features have been identified, delineate between the “must haves” and the “nice-to-haves.”
 If a level of effort can be assigned to each, assign the level of effort (high, medium, or low).
 Then, evaluate each feature for business impact (high, medium, or low).